First Annual National African Immigrant Leadership Conference

 For information on how your organization can sponsor this event contact Gene Gelgelu, AEDS Founder, President and CEO at firstname.lastname@example.org

-- African Women Leadership Development/Empowerment
+- Empowering African Women to Lead

 In this breakout session, African women entrepreneurs, philanthropists, and artists share their stories and discuss the multiple pathways that women in their communities can take to leadership.

-- Growing/Developing African-led Business Enterprises
+- Growing African-led Business Enterprises in the COVID 19 Era

-- Day Two Opening Keynote Alfa Demmellash, CEO, Rising Tide Capital
+- Day Two Opening Keynote: Alfa Demmellash, CEO, Rising Tide Capital

 Panelists in this session will explore strategies to preserve and deepen connections between Africans in the U.S. and abroad to build a more economically thriving and prosperous Africa.
 They will highlight the importance of reinforcing African identity among younger generations raised and educated in an American society where their race, their Blackness, takes prominence over their ethnic cultures.